boundsalexis/clicky-game/README.md

 # Clicky Game

-A simply memory game in which the client attempts to click all 9 pictures without clicking the same one twice.
+A simply memory game in which the user attempts to click all 9 pictures without clicking the same one twice.
 Once the client clicks a picture twice that game is over.
 The highscore is updated once it is beat.

 ## Images of Gameplay
 ![Gif of game play](/midnightgame.gif)